Blog: Streaming Platform Development Cost: SaaS Vs Custom Solutions for 2026

 Should I pick LiveKit Cloud or LiveKit OSS for a custom build?

-Start on LiveKit Cloud during MVP — the SDK is identical and you avoid ops while validating product-market fit.
-Migrate to LiveKit OSS on Hetzner AX-class hardware once your monthly egress bill exceeds ~$3k.
-The SDK swap is mechanical; the cost saving compounds.
-We covered this in detail in our LiveKit vs Agora analysis.
+Start on LiveKit Cloud during MVP; the SDK is identical and you avoid ops while validating product-market fit.
+Migrate to LiveKit OSS on your own hardware once your monthly egress bill (billed at ~$0.015/min video on Cloud) exceeds your would-be ops cost.
+The SDK swap is mechanical; the saving compounds.
+We cover this in our LiveKit vs Agora analysis.

 What does DRM cost in a custom OTT build?

-Widevine (Google) and Fairplay (Apple) are free to use, but you need a license server — either commercial (Axinom, EZDRM, BuyDRM — ~$0.01–0.02 per license issued) or self-hosted (~$15–30k engineering effort upfront).
+Widevine (Google) and Fairplay (Apple) are free to use, but you need a license server, either commercial (Axinom, EZDRM, BuyDRM at ~$0.01–0.02 per license issued) or self-hosted (~$15–30k engineering effort up front).
 PlayReady (Microsoft) charges per-instance.
 Plan $20–40k for a clean DRM integration into a CMAF pipeline.

 How do I avoid SaaS lock-in?

 Three rules.
-(1) Pick vendors whose ingestion is WHIP-standard, not proprietary.
-(2) Pick playback that uses HLS/DASH, not vendor-specific tokens.
-(3) Maintain a quarterly “migration drill” budget where you spec exactly what it would cost to leave.
+Pick vendors whose ingestion is WHIP-standard, not proprietary.
+Pick playback that uses HLS/DASH, not vendor-specific tokens.
+And keep a quarterly “migration drill” budget where you spec exactly what leaving would cost.
 If that number stays under one year of SaaS spend, you’re free; if it climbs, you’re locked in.

 How does Fora Soft price a 2026 streaming MVP?